hong-codes/meal-planning/README.md

-Meal Planning Project using ServiceNow.
+Meal Planning Project coded from scratch.
+There is another version being coded on ServiceNow as well to learn in tandem.